turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 3) Phoenix (1260 miles)
 ```

-You'll have to change code in the simulator to make this happen.
+You'll have to change code in `main.swift` to make this happen.
 Can you figure it out?